Is the analog revolution here?

 If you’re not feeling enthused, take a moment to reflect: When was the last time you exercised or went grocery shopping or even just walked down the street without listening to something?

 It’s an overstatement to say we’re constantly stimulated, but our content saturation goes beyond the typical doom-scrolling and notifications.
-Try to go to a public place (besides a library) where they’re not playing music at an unreasonable decibel.
+Just try to go to a public place (besides a library) where they’re not playing music at an unreasonable decibel.
 (I’ve yet to find one.)
 Or try to find someone sitting on the bus or walking down the street who’s not also talking on the phone or listening to music or scrolling.

 The stimulation is everywhere—and it’s destroying us in new and exciting ways, like causing sleep problems, contributing to depression and anxiety, impairing learning and memory abilities, and even increasing risks of brain disease.
 [Source: National Library of Medicine and Stanford Lifestyle Medicine].